The-Notebookinator/notebookinator/docs.typ

   `print-toc()` utility function. ],
 )

+== Default Theme

+The default theme.

+#warning[
+  This theme is very minimal, and is generally intended as a fallback for stuff that other themes don't implement.
+]

+=== Components

+#let default-components-module = tidy.parse-module(read("./themes/default/components.typ"))
+#show-module(default-components-module, first-heading-level: 3)

 == Radial Theme

 The Radial theme is a minimal theme focusing on nice, rounded corners.